-Liver cancer occurs in two situations: primary liver cancer when malignant cells first form and spread in the liver, and secondary live cancer where cancer that began in another part of the body has later spread to the liver.
+Liver cancer occurs in two situations: primary liver cancer when malignant cells first form and spread in the liver, and secondary liver cancer where cancer that began in another part of the body has later spread to the liver.

-The liver is the second largest organs of the body and is part of the digestive system.
+The liver is the second largest organ of the body and is part of the digestive system.
 It is in the upper right side of the abdomen, next to the stomach.
 The liver plays an important role by filtering waste products from the blood, and breaking down foreign substances, such as alcohol and drugs.
 The liver is also responsible for producing bile to help dissolve fats so that it can be easily digested.

 There are two main types of primary liver cancer; both named after the location where the cancer begins.